Master of Fine Arts in Directing, University of Alberta, 1992.

 Performer /Creator: Stand Up For Your Rights, It’s About Time, Women’s Circle

 Professor, Department of Drama, University of Alberta, July 2017.

 Associate Professor, Department of Drama, University of Alberta, July 2012.

 Assistant Professor, Department of Drama, University of Alberta, 2008 - 2012.

-A Musta Be: Maskikiy Muskwa Iskwew (playwright and director).
-Old Earth Productions, June 2010 Timms Center for the Arts, June 2014, staged reading at the Truth and Reconciliation Commission national event, Edmonton and tour to rural reserves, 2015, production and tour to rural reserve and conferences.
+A Musta Be: Maskikiy Muskwa Iskwew (co created with.
+Old Earth Productions), June 2010 Timms Center for the Arts, June 2014, staged reading at the Truth and Reconciliation Commission national event, Edmonton and tour to rural reserves, 2015, production and tour to rural reserve and conferences.
 This play was written with Old Earth Productions, an Edmonton based Indigenous theatre company.
 The play focuses on the inter-generational impact of institutions on indigenous women.
 The play weaves together the stories of three women as they are processed through incarceration, residential school, TB hospital, the child welfare system, the sex trade and urban poverty.
 The women encounter each other and are guided by Bear medicine towards healing.